We have the most adorable Easter Egg DIY Shaker Card to share with you today. This cute Shaker card is not hard to make and it’s super fun too!

 - Silicon glue.

 - Cutting machine (Silhouette came or cricut machine)

 - Scissors and cutter.

-I created this quick video of the process that it took me to create the shaker card but if you prefer the step-by-step written with photo kind of tutorial, scroll down and keep reading!
+I created this quick video tutorial of the process that it took me to create this simple shaker card but if you prefer the step-by-step written with photo kind of tutorial, scroll down and keep reading!

-You can download your cut files and printable template HERE for free!
+You can get your cut files and printable template HERE for free!

 I used my Silhouette Cameo but I made the shapes simple enough in a PDF and SVG file for you to cut with scissors or cutters.